 Wed Dec 9th: Week 14 begins 7:00am ET -- No Waivers until Wed 9am

 Week 12 statistics deadline will tentatively be noon on Friday so any changes from Ravens/Steelers can be included.
-All this is subject to change as the NFL changes its schedule due to COVID.
+Turkey Bowl Shootout winners have been paid. $1000 congratulations to TriptoFAN.

 If you have a waiver wire that awards on Tuesday or Wednesday only, your commissioner can move it back to later in the week using the Commissioner->Manage League menu option, then selecting the "Free Agents" option in the "Rosters" section of that page.
 Remember that, if you have a unrestricted free agent period, you must also move that back to at least 4 hours after your waiver wire deadline.
 Finally, do not forget to move your deadlines back once they have passed!